 You might be able to get rid of bed bugs with natural, home remedies, depending on the stage of the infestation and how bad it is.
 However, if the bed bugs have settled in, these methods probably won’t work.

-Here are some of the home remedies that can be used as part of a bed bug treatment plan.
+Here are some home remedies that can be used to get rid of bed bugs on your own:

 - Rubbing Alcohol.
 To kill bugs on contact, pour rubbing alcohol into a spray bottle and spray directly on bed bugs.